glatorre/backend-web-logger/README.md

 # backend-web-logger
-A logger for Web application
+A logger for Web applications.